-We serve in excess of 1,240 retailers in approximately 2,800 distinct locations providing them with a comprehensive suite of tools needed to attract customers, market products, and analyze key data.
+We serve in excess of 1,240 retailers in more than 2,400 distinct locations providing them with a comprehensive suite of tools needed to attract customers, market products, and analyze key data.
 We are entrenched with most of the leading multi-state operators which allows us to capture the "enterprise" customer base, while also being equally suited to the smaller cannabis retail operators.